hoon-GitHub/odin-todo_list/README.md

 Project finished on: **TBD**

 ### Project Planning
-- Each todo item will be an object with properities (title, description, dueDate, priority, completion, tags, ...).
+- Each todo item will be an object with properities (title, description, dueDate, priority, completion, project, ...).
 - There will be multiple todo lists (projects): probably use tabbed-browsing?
-Maybe make them to be simply filtered lists using tags?
+Maybe make them to be simply filtered list?
 - User should be able to add new item to the list and edit/delete an existing item.
 - I should use webpack, and try to learn to utilize some other npm libraries.
 - As instructed, I should use localStorage to store all data - I will be learning how to interact with JSON data!